Waynexlink/dauyomglobalnigerianlimited/src/content/blog/how-to-identify-a-quality-car-for-sale.md

 Buying a car — whether new or used — is one of the biggest decisions you’ll make.
 But how do you know if a car for sale is truly **worth your money**?

-At Kendomon Motors, we help drivers make smarter purchases every day.
+At dauyom Motors, we help drivers make smarter purchases every day.
 Here’s a simple guide to spotting a **quality car** before you sign anything.

 ---